-Put in on south side of the dike at the end of Wilt Street.
+Put in on south side of a dike at the end of Wilt Street.
 Walk past the gates and down the stone road to the river's south channel.
 (The north channel is all flat water.)

-.
 At 2,000 cfs the waves can reach 3 to 4' and the holes get big.
 Rescue could be difficult and scouting is recommended.

 The following YouTube video shows Markle at 1300 cfs.